CANADA FX DEBT-C$ rises as risk appetite returns

 TORONTO, April 24 (Reuters) - The Canadian dollar rose on Friday as climbing global equities underpinned a return of risk appetite, adding to momentum seen on Thursday after the Bank of Canada said saw no immediate need for money expansion.

-World stocks .MIWDOOOOOPUS rose on Friday, helped in part by better-than-foreseen results from Ford Motor Co (F.N: Quote) and a rosy corporate sentiment survey from Germany.
+World stocks .MIWDOOOOOPUS rose on Friday, helped in part by better-than-foreseen results from Ford Motor Co (F.N) and a rosy corporate sentiment survey from Germany.
 [MKTS/GLOB]

 "It might be a good day for the currency given that risk aversion has come back a little bit," said Sal Guatieri, senior economist at BMO Capital Markets.